perslab/wgcna-toolbox/README.md

 * Compute consensus TOM across resampled expression matrices
 * Run hclust to find clusters in the (inverse) TOM
 * Run cutreeHybrid cut out modules in the distance matrices (iterate over different sets of parameters if given)
-* merge close modules
+* Merge close modules iteratively using kIMs or kMEs
-* filter out runs with only grey modules
-* compute fuzzy module membership for every gene-module pair, either Module Eigengenes (MEs), kMEs ('fuzzy' module membership) and primary kMEs (kME w.r.t. 'own' module); or intramodular k (kIMs), which are average distance between a gene and each gene in the module
+* Compute fuzzy module membership for every gene-module pair, either Module Eigengenes (MEs), kMEs ('fuzzy' module membership) and primary kMEs (kME w.r.t. 'own' module); or intramodular k (kIMs), which are average distance between a gene and each gene in the module
+* Perform an addition k-means-like reclustering step, reassigning genes to modules if the kME/kIM is more than 1.05 times higher
+* Filter out genes without a significant gene-module expression profile correlation using a t-test
 * Match modules between different parameter settings

 #### Find Protein-Protein Interactions (PPI)